More from Metadata

 Who Owns My Recordings?

-If you are an independent artist and have not signed any contracts with a record label, most likely you own all the rights to your recordings.
-This means you have full control over how your music is distributed, marketed, and monetized.
-When you choose to distribute your music with us, you are establishing a non-exclusive licensing agreement that allows us to sell and monetize your recordings on your behalf.
+If you are a self-produced, independent artist and you have not signed with a record label, you most likely own all the rights to your recorded masters.
+This means that you retain full control over how your music is distributed, marketed, and monetized.
+When you choose to distribute your music with a digital distributor like iMusician, you are essentially granting us a license to sell and monetize your recordings on your behalf.

 Ownership When Working with a Record Label

 If you are working with a record label, the ownership of your recordings depends on the contract you have signed.
 In many cases, record labels will own the rights to the recordings they produce.
 This means that the label may control how your music is distributed, marketed, and monetized.
-Typically, artists receive a percentage of the profits (royalties) from sales and streams, but the exact terms can vary widely based on your contract.
+Typically, artists will receive a percentage of the profits (royalties) from the sales and streams that the recordings generate.

 What If the Distributor Generates ISRCs and Barcodes for my Releases?

 We generate ISRCs and barcodes for tracking and managing the tracks we distribute.
-This has no impact on your intellectual property rights!
-Don’t worry, these rights remain in your hands, and the codes don't change that; it merely serves to identify the works for administrative purposes.
+This has no impact on your intellectual property rights.
+These rights remain in your hands, and the codes don't change that; they serve only as a way to identify the works for administrative purposes (e.g. tracking the streams).

 Take control of your music career!
 Distribute your tracks effortlessly with iMusician. 🎵 Join us today